markawightman75/FlyingRunner-Website/wp-content/plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = Features available with WooCommerce Extra Guys Swiss Knife (WCEGSK) =

 * Priceable product extras which show up on the product page before adding products to cart
+* Customizable product notifications for suppliers and others, product stock notifications for suppliers and third parties

 Data captured via customized (added) form fields is available within your order administration and will be added in the appropriate sections of the individual orders.
 What shows up can be configured for each individual custom field.
 Data captured will be shown to the customer on the order receipt page and in emails.